Are Sublimation Fumes Harmful? [Yes, Here’s Why + 4 Safety Tips]

 Is Sublimation Safe for Kids?

 Yes, sublimated products for kids including t-shirts, bibs, water bottles, and pencil boxes are safe for kids.
+High-quality ink significantly improves the quality of dye sublimation transfers, ensuring vibrant and long-lasting designs.
 However, you should keep children away from the sublimation device during the operation as the fumes can be harmful to kids.

 Are Sublimation Mugs Safe To Drink From?